putridparrot/pp-options/README.md

 # pp-options
 TypeScript/JavaScript functional style Option type(s).

 Instead of worrying about possible usage of _undefined_ or _null_ values.
 The Option type acts as a replacement for invalid (undefined or null) values.
-The sublass None represents undefined/null values whilst the Some class acts as a wrapper around valid values.
+The subclass None represents undefined/null values whilst the Some class acts as a wrapper around valid values.

 This alone only saves us from writing code such as